FAU-LS12-RC/MoDesA/README.md

 If your current version is newer than R2017.a, (the provided test models were created from our side with MATLAB/Simulink R2017.a) you can just save the model with your installed version and delete the old .R2017a backup model file.
 If your current version is older than R2017.a, send us a mail and we will export the test models to your version.

-Next, make sure MATLAB and Vivado/Vivado HLS is set in your environment PATH variable and can be accessed from the command line.
+Next, make sure MATLAB, Vivado and Vivado HLS is set in your environment PATH variable and can be accessed from the command line.

 ### On Unix/Linux
 Open a terminal and run: